Paul Nixon: Record v. Australia

 Nixon first played at the start of the Commonwealth Series, starting in January 2007; a competition contested between Australia, New Zealand and England, with all games being played in Australia.
 The hosts and England made it through to the finals.
 This meant that of Nixon's first ten One Day International, six were against Australia.

 Nixon made an appearance with the bat in each match with a top score of 11 not out.
 The other five innings brought 0, 9, 4, 4 and 6 runs.
 This gave him an average of 6.8 against the one-day champions.

 However, his keeping and banter from behind the stumps helped England to a series win.
-He caught eight Australian batsmen off a range of bowling, and helped run out Adam Gilchrist with Liam Plunkett in the third encounter between the two sides.
+He caught eight Australian batsmen off a range of bowling, and helped run out Adam Gilchrist with Liam Plunkett in the third encounter between the two teams.

 Nixon was dismissed by Glenn McGrath, with what was the Australian bowler's last ball in cricket at the SCG.

 Australia were again the opposition for England in the third match of the Super Eight stage of the 2007 Cricket World Cup.
 Australia ran out winners by 7 wickets, with Nixon hitting 8.